MicrosoftDocs/dynamics365smb-docs/business-central/finance-posting-groups.md

 ## Copying posting setup lines

-The more product and business posting groups you have, the more lines you see in the General Posting Setup page.
-This can mean a lot of data entry to set up the general posting setup for the company.
+The more product and business posting groups you have, the more lines you see in the **General Posting Setup** page.
+It might take much data entry to set up the general posting setup for the company.
 While there may be many different combinations of business and product posting groups, different combinations may still post to the same general ledger accounts.
 To limit the amount of manual entry, copy the general ledger accounts from an existing line on the **General Posting Setup** page.

 ## Set up posting groups on the go

-To get users started faster, [!INCLUDE[prod_short](includes/prod_short.md)] offers assistance through notifications of missing G/L accounts in various posting group setups in documents.
+To get users started faster, [!INCLUDE[prod_short](includes/prod_short.md)] can show notifications of missing G/L accounts in various posting group setups.
 To get these notifications, make sure that the **G/L Account is missing in posting group or setup** notification is selected in the **My Notifications** page, which you can access from the **Change when I receive notifications** field in the **My Settings** page.

 This way, when you work on a document that uses a posting group or a setup that is missing a required general ledger account, you'll get a notification.
 Choose the link in the notification to open a page where you can make the relevant changes, provided you have permission to do so.